 Are You Disaster Ready?

-It encourages and reminds everyone that as Californians who live in a place where earthquakes are an inevitable part of California’s future we must do all we can to prepare and learn to act quickly to ensure that a disaster such as an earthquake, does not become a catastrophe.
+It encourages and reminds everyone that as Californians who live in a place where earthquakes are an inevitable part of the state’s future, we must do all we can to prepare and learn to act quickly to ensure that a disaster such as an earthquake, does not become a catastrophe.

-On October 20 you have two opportunities to practice preparedness.
-You can participate in the California Great ShakeOut with over 6.9 million other Californians by stopping what you are doing at 10:18am and practicing Drop, Cover and Hold On and/or, participate in the City of Culver City’s “ShakeOut” (Annual Disaster Drill) at 7 pm by doing the same.
+On October 16 you have two opportunities to practice your preparedness.
+You can participate in the California Great ShakeOut with over 8.8 million other Californians by stopping what you are doing at 10:16am and practice Drop, Cover and Hold On and/or, participate in the City of Culver City’s “ShakeOut” (Annual Disaster Drill) at 7 pm by doing the same.

-However, you are asked to also utilize the City’s “OK” sign program to let first responders know that you are “OK”.
-First responders will be canvassing neighborhoods at 7 pm counting “OK” signs as they practice their emergency preparedness plans.
+However, we ask that you also utilize our City’s “OK” sign program to let first responders know you are “OK”.

-If you would like more information on how to participate in the Great California ShakeOut, to participate in Culver City’s “ShakeOut” with the “OK” sign program, to download family disaster plans and disaster supply checklists, please visit www.culvercity.org/emergencyprep.
-Additional information can also be found at www.ShakeOut.org.
+If you would like more information on how to participate in the Great California ShakeOut, to participate in Culver City’s “ShakeOut” with the “OK” sign program (OK signs are also available for download), to download family disaster plans and disaster supply checklists, please visit http://www.culvercity.org/emergencyprep.
+Additional information can also be found at http://www.ShakeOut.org.